High Abbotside

 High Abbotside is a civil parish in the county of North Yorkshire, England.
 It is a rural parish on the north side of upper Wensleydale, and includes the settlements of Hardraw, Sedbusk and several hamlets.

 Governance

-The parish is located within the Richmond and Northallerton UK Parliament constituency.
-From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.
+The parish is located within the Richmond and Northallerton constituency.
+From 1974 to 2023 it was part of the district of Richmondshire, and it is now administered by the unitary North Yorkshire Council.

 The civil parish shares a grouped parish council with the civil parish of Hawes, known as Hawes & High Abbotside Parish Council.